microsoft/WindowsAppSDK/specs/AppLifecycle/Restart/restartApi.markdown

             switch (result)
             {
                 case AppRestartFailureReason::RestartPending:
-                    // An example of how to handle this case is updating a progress bar to the user
-                    // indicating immediate restart
-                    UpdateProgressBar();
+                    // In this case the restart could not be completed because another restart is pending and we can try to restart again after a period of time
+                    RetryRestartAfterXSeconds();
                     break;
                 case AppRestartFailureReason::Other:
                     // In this case, a dialog box will appear informing of an error requesting restart